 - Reorder the social structure: Nigeria’s disjointed ethnic communities and kingdoms will discuss and agree on how to partner with one another in Nigeria.
 They will begin to train their people to utilize their resources for producing what they need and trade.
 These different sections will contribute an agreed percentage of their productive earnings to the central government as tax.
 Then the centralizing government will be charged to provide the necessary amenities for trade and productivity between the sections.

 - Establishment of industrial courts: a sincere government of the people will create and enable special courts for academic and industrial cases in Nigeria.
 Thus, academic malpractices, project mismanagement, supply of substandard goods and services to the public will be properly corrected with jail terms.
 Even the members of the monitoring agencies may be corrected with jail-terms for intentionally or unintentionally overlooking substandard social service establishment.
+Their correction becomes more important if a Nigerian is injured or adversely affected by their failure to monitor and maintain the good and services.
+Hence, they will not only be corrected for carelessness, but will be required to pay for the injured person(s) damages.

 - Focus on necessary projects for the society: with more inclusion in deciding projects, the several sections formed from the agreement of ethnic communities will decide and focus on the relevant social services for enabling productivity and progress among their people.
 These projects will focus on schools, specific industries for specific sections and financial institutions for the schools and industries.